eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

  | `IOX_MAX_CHUNKS_HELD_PER_SUBSCRIBER_SIMULTANEOUSLY` | the maximum number of chunks a subscriber can hold at a given time (subscriber history size)|
  | `IOX_MAX_INTERFACE_NUMBER` | the maximum number for interface ports, which are used for e.g. gateways |

-Have a look at [iceoryx_posh_deployment.cmake](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_posh/cmake/iceoryx_posh_deployment.cmake) for the default values of this constants.
+Have a look at [iceoryx_posh_deployment.cmake](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_posh/cmake/iceoryx_posh_deployment.cmake) for the default values of the constants.

 !!! hint
-    With the default values set, the size of `iceoryx_mgmt` is ~64.5 Mbyte.
+    With the default values set, the size of `iceoryx_mgmt` is ~64.5 MByte.
 You can reduce the size by decreasing the values from the table via CMake options.
 The current set values are printed in the CMake stage when building iceoryx.

 Example:
 ```bash
 cmake -Bbuild -Hiceoryx_meta -DIOX_MAX_CHUNKS_HELD_PER_SUBSCRIBER_SIMULTANEOUSLY=64
 ```
-With that change the footprint of the management segment is reduced to 52.7 Mbytes.
-For larger usecases you can increase the value to avoid that samples are dropped when arriving the subscriber.
+With that change the footprint of the management segment is reduced to ~52.7 MBytes.
+For larger usecases you can increase the value to avoid that samples are dropped on the subscriber side.